sybrew/the-seo-framework/readme.txt

 		1. The homepage's "Meta Title Additions Location" was not in line with the global title location option.
 So, we rectified that.
 This means that left is now right, and vice versa.
 			* This is a downgrade-compatibility breaking change!
 If you must downgrade, you must reverse this option manually.
 * **Added:**
-	* We've added more term settings, including:
+	* More term settings, including:
 		* Blog name removal.
 		* Open Graph title and description inputs.
 		* Twitter title and description inputs.